implydata/DruidCloudPOC/sample-data/chicagoTaxiData/ingestion-INSERT.md

 Note that these scripts were built for basic auth to min.io - you will need to connect to your external data in the usual way.

 It's also a good idea to ensure you've split up the incoming data.
 Then you can address the `EXTERN` to a few of the files at first to check that the ingestion works OK, and to check the effect that it has on query execution and patterns.
-Fbelow, you will see that, because S3-compatible storage was being used, specific `uris` are used in the `EXTERN` rather than a prefix.
+Below, you will see that, because S3-compatible storage was being used, specific `uris` are used in the `EXTERN` rather than a prefix.

 ## Starting out